nutan2357/ApDaScCaPr/Capstone-Is crime influenced by the environs.md

 This data now allows for understanding the relationship between the crime scene and the venues surrounding the crime scene and if a particular type of crime scene is related to the surrounding venues

 ## Methodology
+### Data Preparation & Transformation
+The data from MCI is primarily from 2014-2018 .
+In this case we restricted our analysis to an years’ worth of data from 2016 also cut down on some of the columns.
+This gave a dataset of 32K rows and 19 columns to explore.
+Repeated columns like [lat, long] or unique ID columns [ucr_code,  ucr_ext, Division, hood-id, ObjectId ] are dropped off for the rest of the analysis

 ### Data Preparation &amp; Transformation